From Solutions to Problems: The Problem with Solutions in B2B SaaS Industry

 “The software should visualise the inventory levels.”

-Especially if the customers make these requests very forcefully, they obviously have a problem.
+When customers make these requests loudly and forcefully, they obviously have a problem of some kind.

 4. Customer problems are what customers say their problems are.

-Surely, the customers are right when they tell their problems to a software vendor?
-Hence, what they say are their “customer problems”?
+Surely customers are right when they tell their problems to a software vendor?
+So whatever they say must be their “customer problems”?

-The problems customers articulate usually fall into one of the above categories when describing their issues.
-Customers tell about the pain they currently experience (1).
-Customers are aware that they need a new solution (2).
-Customers will definitely tell you many ideas of different features that they want in a solution (3).
+The problems customers articulate usually fall into one of the above categories.
+They tell about the pain they currently experience (1).
+They are aware that they need a new solution (2).
+They will tell you many ideas for features they want in a solution (3).
 While all of those describe or imply some kind of problems, none of them are a “customer problem” to which a solution is a solution.

 This is not a question of terminology.
-Instead of a “customer problem”, we could just as well use the term “customer need”, and rephrase the question.
-What, in principle, is the “customer need” that a software product as a whole satisfies?
+Instead of a “customer problem”, we could use the term “customer need” and rephrase the question: what, in principle, is the “customer need” that a software product as a whole satisfies?
 The argument remains the same.

 Vendors and customers know how to use the language of solutions, but not the language of problems

-It’s not that anybody is incompetent.
-Even if people understand the importance of describing problems before building solutions, they don’t have a way to do so.
-They can’t talk in terms of the underlying customer problems because the necessary conceptual knowledge can’t be found.
+This isn’t a question of competence.
+Even if people understand the importance of describing problems before building solutions, they often don’t have a way to do so.
+They can’t talk in terms of the underlying customer problems because the necessary conceptual knowledge simply isn’t there.

-The pursuit of creating customer value via software development lacks a solid foundational understanding at its core.
 There is no widely understood, useful definition for the concept of “customer problem”.
-Such knowledge is not taught in product management or software engineering courses, neither in the industry nor the academia.
+Such knowledge is not taught in product management or software engineering courses, neither in the industry nor in academia.

-To build superior, valuable, market-leading B2B software products, we must first define customer problems, rather than jumping straight to solutions.
-Most fundamentally, we direly need a general definition of what a “customer problem” should be without constantly referring to solutions.
-That is the cornerstone of my ground-breaking approach to development of B2B SaaS products: Deductive Innovation.
+To build superior, valuable, market-leading B2B software products, we must first define customer problems rather than jumping straight to solutions.
+Most fundamentally, we need a general definition of what a “customer problem” is, one that doesn’t constantly refer back to solutions.